 The ExAC (Examination for Architects in Canada) is a practice-based exam, which means it mainly depends on your own practice experience and your exposure to various architectural project stages during your internship period.
-It is considered one of the most difficult steps in obtaining your architectural license.
-This year, the ExAC was postponed due to COVID-19 – instead, the CExAC (Committee for the ExAC) is preparing an online delivery method and scheduled the exams on Feb 22nd, 2021 (according to a recent announcement).
+For most interns, it is considered one of the most difficult steps in obtaining an architectural license.
+This year, the ExAC was postponed due to COVID-19 – instead, the CExAC (Committee for the ExAC) is preparing an online delivery method and scheduled the exams in spring 2022 (according to a recent update on the ExAC website).

-While the ExAC can be intimidating to many, if you prepare for it well in advance with a proper study plan, there is no reason you can’t successfully complete it.
+While the ExAC can be intimidating to many, if you prepare for it well in advance with a proper study plan, there is no reason why you can’t successfully complete it.
 Here’s how it’s done:

 ExAC preparation In your office:

 - Get involved in every project type if possible, no matter how difficult it is.
 Remember, you may open up your own practice one day, and familiarity with every different type of project will be crucial to your success.

 - Get involved in every project phase – even if you have to do it at home.

 - Review old projects IFC sets.
 This will enable you to learn about a variety of construction details.

 - Review previous and current project contracts where possible so that you may better understand the relationship between an architect and various stakeholders.

 - Review previous and current project tenders including specifications.
 This is a critical subject area addressed in three ExAC sections.

 - CODE, CODE, CODE… participate in every project building code review, assessment, and drawing.
 The key to success in SECTION 2 is the ability to efficiently and accurately navigate through the National Building Code.